alanshaw/libp2p-dht-scrape-aas/README.md

 The scraping implementation was heavily ~~inspired~~ stolen from [whyrusleeping/ipfs-counter](https://github.com/whyrusleeping/ipfs-counter).

+This scraper works by first creating a libp2p host with a random peer ID.
+It then generates a random key and sends a `FIND_NODE` request in order to get a list of peers that are "closest" to the key.
+This is done muliple times and then the libp2p host is shutdown.
+A _new_ libp2p host with a random peer ID is then created and the cycle continues (...and it does not end).

+The scraper hooks into the libp2p node's peerstore so that it can stream peer information as they are encountered.
+It exposes a HTTP endpoint where this information can be accessed.

+**Note:** Peers may be encountered multiple times and may report _less information_ in a future encounter due to them being discovered but not connected to.

 ## Install

 No need to install, you can just request scrapings from the [HTTP API](#api).
 Send a `GET` request to `/peers` to receive an [ndjson](http://ndjson.org/) response that streams peers as they are seen by the scraper.